anton-ozzitech/ozzi.tech/src/pages/index.md

 mainpitch:
   title: About Us
   description: >-
-    We are a young Australian company looking to expand with a development centre in India.
-With years of experience building world class web and mobile applications, we work with the latest and greatest in front-end technology and build state-of-the-art, high performant engaging digital experiences for our client.
+    We are a young team based in Melbourne, Australia and now expanding to India.
+    With years of experience building world class web and mobile applications, we work with the latest and greatest in front-end technology and build state-of-the-art, high performant engaging digital experiences for our clients.
 heading: Ozzitech
 description: Something
 intro: